Surrogate Modeling for Explainable Predictive Time Series Corrections: Conclusions

-\begin{itemize} \item SPABC uses the concept from BAPC to break up the action of the full predictive (hybrid) model into an interpretable and a non-interpretable one.
-SPABC can be given any reasonably chosen base model (e.g., linear regression) modeling the bulk of the phenomena, and allowing for {\bf parameter changes $\Delta f_r$ to explain} the {\bf correcting AI-model $\widehat{\epsilon}$}.
+\begin{itemize} \item SBAPC uses the concept from BAPC to break up the action of the full predictive (hybrid) model into an interpretable and a non-interpretable one.
+SBAPC can be given any reasonably chosen base model (e.g., linear regression) modeling the bulk of the phenomena, and allowing for {\bf parameter changes $\Delta f_r$ to explain} the {\bf correcting AI-model $\widehat{\epsilon}$}.
 Other surrogate models (such as LIME \cite{LIME}, treeSHAP\cite{treeshap}, or windowSHAP\cite{windowshap}) don't use this decomposition and don't have this freedom of choice. \item The use of the descriptive power of models with physical parameters (such as \eqref{eq:basemodel}) can be used via relations to purely data driven discrete time models (such as Prop.
 1-3) for which the definition of SBAPC fits without introducing a discretization error. \item SBAPC highlights the feature importance by the help of the integrated gradient concept which helps to break up the corresponding contributions in the specific features cumulative way over the time period of the considered windows.
-A heatmap (Fig. 10) shows the ranges in which the explanations are strongest. \item The correction window size ($r$) represents the key parameter of the local surrogate approach.
+A heatmap (Fig. 10) shows the ranges in which the explanations are strongest (cf. ICE-Plots \cite{ice}). \item The correction window size ($r$) represents the key parameter of the local surrogate approach.
 Our experiments (see Sect. \ref{sec:windowsize}) show that for typical change points there is a maximum in the strength of the explanation $\Delta f_r$.
-This coincides with observations about such a maximum made if linear regression is chosen as the base model \cite{sobieczky}. \item There is no weighted sub-sampling method as used in LIME.
+This coincides with observations about such a maximum made if linear regression is chosen as the base model \cite{BAPC}. \item There is no weighted sub-sampling method as used in LIME.
 Instead, a specific window size parameter $r$ is singled out which is characteristic of the explanation being strongest (maximal $|\Delta f_r|$).
-This shows that the BAPC-concept allows an automatic parameter-choice of the local surrogate modeling overcoming LIME's lack of determination \cite{molnar2019} in the size of the neighborhood. {\bf SBAPC's unique interpretation is that of the most expressive explanation.} \end{itemize}
+This shows that the BAPC-concept allows an automatic parameter-choice of the local surrogate modeling overcoming LIME's lack of determination \cite{molnar2019} in the size of the neighborhood and therefore delivers a novel solution to the locality problem \cite{locality}. {\bf SBAPC's unique interpretation is that of the most expressive explanation.} \item In the BAPC framework, the base model plays a central role by providing an interpretable structure that defines the notion of expected behavior.
+This model must be specified in advance, based on expert knowledge or hypotheses about the types of patterns or anomalies expected to arise.
+For instance, if failures are anticipated to exhibit oscillatory dynamics, a sinusoidal base model enables meaningful explanations in terms of frequency or amplitude.
+Conversely, if step changes dominate, such a model may be ill-suited, resulting in poor interpretability because even changes in step-sizes don't characterize oscillatory behavior.
+This trade-off becomes particularly salient in online applications, where both timeliness and flexibility are critical.
+In this way, our approach strongly resembles a current trend in the PINN-approach to XAI (see Section 7.3 of \cite{salience}), in which prior domain knowledge (e.g. in form of a PDE) helps to interpret the AI-model.
+To investigate this, we include an experiment in which BAPC is deployed in an online setting with both oscillatory and step-like anomalies.
+The results highlight that while BAPC respects causal constraints and operates sequentially, its explanatory power is contingent on the suitability of the pre-specified base model.
+This underscores the importance of thoughtful model design or future extensions that adaptively combine multiple candidate structures. \end{itemize}

 Currently, we are working on applying this method to several other industrial use cases and their challenges related to explainability in AI-driven corrections addressing changes in physical systems.

 We believe SBAPC to be a powerful contribution in the field of model agnostic local surrogate explainability of predictive time series learning models.
 We also believe that this will play an important role in the ongoing competition between the different local surrogate approaches to explainable AI by overcoming LIME's instability problem \cite{visani}.